Jumilla: History

 In the year 711 AD, Berbers and Arabs entered the Iberian Peninsula and conquered a large portion of it.
 Approximately the area of the current Region of Murcia came to be under Adb's Al-Aziz power.
 The Abd's Al-Aziz troops circulated through Jumilla territory.
 The Muslims used previous built fortifications for erecting their fortress.

 In the mid-13th century, the king of the Taifa of Murcia Aben Hud was menaced by the Castillian troops and by the monarch of the Emirate of Granada, Aben Almahar.
 The king of the Taifa of Murcia reached an agreement with the prince Alfonso X of Castile, who would be king.
 In this deal, issues such as respecting the inhabitants lives and possessions were agreed.

 Alfonso X of Castile visited Jumilla when he was king.
-He decided to get the Church of Santa María de Gracia built, and nowadays, a part of the church is still preserved.
+He ordered the construction of the Church of Santa María de Gracia, a part of which is still preserved.

 After the death of Alfonso X, there were disputes for reigning.
-The Crown of Aragon took advantage of that situation - It broke out a war against the Crown of Castile and invaded the Kingdom of Murcia.
+The Crown of Aragon took advantage of that situation - It declared war against the Crown of Castile and invaded the Kingdom of Murcia.
 Jumilla was conquered in the late 13th century or in the early 14th century.
-It was during under the Crown of Aragon Control era when the first historic document which address solely Jumilla was written.
+It was during the Crown of Aragon Control era when the first historic document which address solely Jumilla was written.
 The document was about demarcating lands and municipality with boundary markers.

 In the mid-14th century, when Jumilla was under the Crown of Aragon power, this town became a border locality.
-As a consequence, Jumilla must have been ruled with a man having an iron fist.
 Consequently, the inhabitants asked the king Peter of Castile for help in order to live in territory which belonged again to the Crown of Castile.
 Frederik of Castile, who was son of the king Ferdinand III of Castile, caused Jumilla to belong to the Crown of Castile again in the year 1357.

-Two of the first important facts in Jumilla were the French invasion and the resulting Peninsular War.
-Jumilla plunged into the war and its inhabitants established the military defence junta.
+During the French invasion and the resulting Peninsular War.
+Jumilla's inhabitants established the military defence junta.

+In 2025, the municipality banned Muslims from using public facilities to celebrate Eid al-Fitr and Eid al-Adha.
+The ban in Jumilla is a first in Spain.